HurricaneInteractive/react-form-builder/README.md

+# IMPORTANT!!!!

+This project has been moved to [voltage-form-builder](https://github.com/HurricaneInteractive/voltage-form-builder).

+---
+---
+---

 # React Form Builder

 > This project is still a **WIP**, I am currently in the "exploring" and "hacking" phase.